About Edwin van den Berk

 Per this broad sporting interest, I followed the 'Sports massage' (NGS) training course in 2012.
 Through application of the acquired techniques in practice, I became increasingly fascinated by the functioning of the body and how muscles, tendons and ligaments work, but sometimes also counterwork.

 In order to obtain the latest techniques and insights, I took the full practice of this course again in 2016.
-In addition, I further expanded my knowledge through the courses Kinesio taping (also called 'medical taping'), Lymphatic drainage and Fascia Release Therapy.
+In addition, I further expanded my knowledge through the courses Kinesio taping (also called 'Medical taping'), Lymphatic drainage, Fascia Release Therapy and Cranio Sacral Therapy.
 Especially the combination of all this ensures that you can really help people.
 From heel spurs to structurally stuck shoulder and neck muscles to stress headaches; it is the combination of applying different techniques that solves the issues and injuries.

 In addition to my own practice at home, I also provide sports massage and injury treatment and prevention on Thursday evening at Eindhoven athletics, a track and field club with more than 1,500 athletes.
 Next to all applicable diplomas and certificates I also hold a Certificate of Conduct (Dutch: VOG) for treating children, elderly and disabled people.